nplevitt/betterWorkout/README.md

 This is a better workout application for the Amazon Alexa.
 It will build a random workout each time from a set of 18 different exercises.
 I built this out of frustration when I could not find a workout application for Alexa that did not consist of the same workout every time.
 I wanted a workout application that introduced variety to each workout, so I built my own.

+It is built on a Flask Ask Framework.

 ### Running Better Workout Locally

 You can launch Better Workout with the following command: